 Your family might not understand the concept of a turkey-free Thanksgiving yet, but we guarantee this plant-based meatloaf by Connoisseurus Veg makes a scrumptious substitute.
 Roasted chickpeas and a delicious maple glaze make this main dish hearty, protein-rich, and festive.

-Instead of canned cream of mushroom soup and processed French-fried onions, this recipe offers straightforward ways to make both from scratch.
+Instead of canned cream of mushroom soup and processed French, fried onions, this recipe offers straightforward ways to make both from scratch.
 Soy milk makes a rich yet healthful substitute for cream—we promise no one will be able to tell the difference!

 Impress your fellow guests with this beautiful dish by Robust Recipes.
 This combination of fall veggies and pomegranate is not only the perfect Thanksgiving side dish, but it also has a myriad of health benefits.
 First off, the flavor balance of creamy, crunchy, tart, savory, and sweet is to-die-for.
-But furthermore, butternut squash offers tons of nutrients, like dietary fiber, immune-boosting vitamin B6, and a whopping 437% percent of your daily vitamin A needs.
+But furthermore, butternut squash offers tons of nutrients, like dietary fiber, immune-boosting vitamin B6, and a whopping 437 percent of your daily vitamin A needs.
 Pomegranate is also amazing for your health, skin, and hair, thanks to its high concentration of polyphenol antioxidants.

 This savory stuffing has the crispy outside and the tender inside you look for with stuffing; plus, it has so much flavor, you won't feel like you're missing out on anything.
 "The onions, garlic, mushrooms, and celery give it that classic texture and flavor we all love," says the recipe's creator, Vegan Huggs.
 "The aroma and flavor of rosemary, thyme, sage, and parsley will make you feel at home."

-This classic pumpkin pie will make everyone at your Thanksgiving table want to go vegan.
+This classic pumpkin pie by It Doesn't Taste Like Chicken will make everyone at your Thanksgiving table want to go vegan.
 The secret to making it taste creamy and rich is good old-fashioned coconut milk.
 But, of course, the best part about pumpkin pie is that spicy autumnal flavor, which is naturally vegan.
 All you need is puréed pumpkin from a can, pumpkin pie spice, cinnamon, and brown sugar.